arulkolla/website/input/blog.2022-08-25.Telugu_used_to_not_distinguish_green_and_yellow.md

 <img src="https://images2.minutemediacdn.com/image/upload/c_fill,w_1440,ar_16:9,f_auto,q_auto,g_auto/shape/cover/sport/515205-ANTTI-T-NISSINEN-CCBY2-0-8be1a7006365f3ae9f658037613e5c53.jpg" width="540" class="center"/>

-I had known blue-green nondistinction exists, but didn't know a language as big as Japaense had it.
+I had known blue-green nondistinction exists, but didn't know a language as big as Japanese had it.
 I ended up Googling it, and found out that in fact, a language I had known for quite a long time has an even stranger distinction: Telugu uses the same word పచ్చ \[pat͡ʃt͡ʃa\] (paccha) for green and yellow, and modern Telugu uses ఆకుపచ్చ (literally leaf-paccha) for green and పసుపుపచ్చ (literally turmeric-paccha) for yellow.
 I had known these words for over fifteen years at this point, but didn't realize this; I supposed పచ్చ was just a strange word for "color" that was only used for yellow and green.[^2]

 The more you know.